 Getting a great mortgage for your rental property has never been easier.
 Fill out a short form on LendingTree and let multiple lenders compete for your loan.
-Their online marketplace enables you to quickly compare rates, offers, and find a good fit.
+Its online marketplace enables you to compare rates, offers, and find a good fit quickly.
 Take a few minutes and see your options.

 Conforming FHA Loan Interest Rates

 The range of interest rates for conforming loans are as follows: